 - Start sharing some articles or posts that are related to your field of interest on your feed

-Meanwhile, you are considering changing jobs, look for a recruiter who is specialized in your field.
+If you are considering changing jobs, look for a recruiter who is specialized in your field.
 You can find them on Linkedin.
-Start a conversation with them telling them what you are looking for and talk about your skills and qualifications.
-Professional recruiters have a list of job openings and they will surely match you a job offer that suits your profile.
+Start a conversation with them by telling them what you are looking for and talk about your skills and qualifications.
+Professional recruiters have a list of job openings and Their mission is to find the perfect job match for you.

-These are only a few points you can do prior to your job search.
-They will make your career move much easier as you are already channeling your presence in the community.
+These are a few tips you can apply prior to your job search.
+They will make your career move much easier by helping you channelling your presence in the community.